jfrog/nuget-deps-tree/README.md

 ## Building and Testing the Sources
 ### Preconditions
-* npm 7 and above
+* npm 10 or above
+* Node 18 or above

 To build the plugin sources, please follow these steps:
 * Clone the code from git.